GoblinArchives/LiminalHorror/SRD3/one page.md

 5. **Horror**.
 A frightening or horrific scene.
 A situation that puts the Investigators at unease or hints at the presence of a horror.
 6. **Night Encounter**.
 Direct encounters with the horrors.
 Situations that are dangerous and life threatening if the Investigators don’t act quickly.

+**Modifying Voidcrawl Rolls**
+There are two variants ways to modify the Voidcrawl rolls:
+1. Day/Night Cycles
+2. Dark Descent

 **DAY/NIGHT CYCLE**
 During the day, or when the Investigators are in a mundane location, treat results above 3 as if nothing happens.
 During the night, or when the Investigators are in a location that is inherently dangerous, use all results.